mei28/instant-rename.nvim/README.md

-# QuickRename
+# InstantRename

-QuickRename is a small Neovim plugin that automatically replaces the `:s` command with a global substitute command in command-line mode.
+InstantRename is a small Neovim plugin that automatically replaces the `:s` command with a global substitute command in command-line mode.

 ## Installation